 With drug use rampant in the band, it’s no surprise that the 80s and 90s delivered Fleetwood Mac some dizzying highs and crashing comedowns

-Mick Wall achieved worldwide notoriety via his namecheck in Guns N’ Roses’ legendary Get in The Ring, and even seven years later people still ask him why.
+Mick Wall achieved worldwide notoriety via his namecheck in Guns N’ Roses’ legendary Get in The Ring, and years later people still ask him why

 In August 1975, Led Zep were about to begin another huge US tour – then disaster struck.
 But out of the wreckage climbed Presence, and an album Jimmy Page rates as one of their best

 In the autumn of 1977, it looked as if Queen’s reign might be over.
 Instead the band rose to the challenge, hit back with the globally successful News Of The World album and ruled once more

 Disenchanted by the British post-punk scene from which they’d risen, The Cult reappeared in 1987 with straight-out rock album Electric – and sparked off a revolution in the process

 1987 saw classic album releases from Guns N' Roses, Aerosmith, U2, Whitesnake, Anthrax, Heart, Motley Crue, Marillion, The Replacements and more...

 When the reigning kings of rock holed up in the Welsh countryside to write a new album, no one expected the folky pastoral results.
 But it became one of the band's essential albums...

 Houses Of The Holy was the sound of Led Zeppelin at the top of their game.
 Producer Eddie Kramer was at the helm, and these are his memories of those eight landmark songs

 In late August 1966, The Doors entered the studio to record their debut album.
 Released five months later, it laid down a singular marker that still resonates today